Kata Tjuta and Uluru; exploring the Red Centre

 Travel to Kings Creek Station

-We stayed at the Kings Creek Station, which is a working cattle and camel station near Kings Canyon.
-It offers a range of accommodations and activities, including guided quad bike tours, camel rides, and scenic helicopter flights.
-It is a fantastic place to explore the Kings Canyon.
+Kings Creek Station is a working cattle station near Kings Canyon.
+It offers a range of accommodations, a nice cafe, and a well-stocked station shop.
+Guests can enjoy a variety of activities, including guided quad bike tours, camel safaris, and scenic helicopter flights.

 From Kata Tjuta we drove to Kings Creek Station A cattle station with an area of 2,200 sq kilometres, with a range of accommodation options, and a shop for food.Camel riding, helicopter flying, and other activities are also available.